 Branch two: the section 7(4)(b) pre-6-March-2024 contract route.
 Was the contract entered into on or before 6 March 2024 (Spring Budget 2024 day)?
 If yes, the section 7(4)(b) protection is potentially available.
 The next check is the section 7(5) anti-forestalling rule: was the contract varied after 6 March 2024 in a way that affected the consideration or the property; were the rights under it assigned or transferred after that date; was an option, right of pre-emption, or similar right granted under the contract exercised after that date; or was the transaction effected in pursuance of a sub-sale, novation, or further transaction created after that date?
 If any anti-forestalling trigger fired, the protection is defeated and MDR is unavailable.
 If no trigger fired, the contract retains MDR and the post-1-June-2024 completion is computed under the full Schedule 6B architecture as in force on 31 May 2024.

-Buyers outside both branches sit on the post-abolition side.
-The transaction is computed on residential rates plus the 5% surcharge on the full consideration.
-The three surviving statutory routes (the FA 2003 section 116(7) six-or-more-dwellings deeming, the FA 2003 Schedule 15 partnership sum-of-lower-proportions, and the FA 2003 section 45 sub-sale relief) are covered at our post-abolition architecture page; the plain-language taxpayer on-ramp is at our abolishment of multiple dwelling relief page; the policy-debate angle is at our MDR abolition raises concerns page.
+If you fall outside both branches, you are on the post-abolition side: the transaction is computed on residential rates plus the 5% surcharge on the full consideration.
+Three statutory routes survive: the FA 2003 s.116(7) six-or-more-dwellings deeming, the FA 2003 Schedule 15 partnership sum-of-lower-proportions, and the FA 2003 section 45 sub-sale relief.
+How to use them is set out in our post-abolition architecture guide.
+For a plain-language explanation of the abolition itself, see our guide to the abolishment of multiple dwelling relief, and for why the change drew criticism, our piece on how the MDR abolition raises concerns.

 Procedural mechanics for transitional-cohort SDLT returns

 A transitional-cohort transaction completing in 2025 or 2026 under section 7(4)(a) or section 7(4)(b) protection is still an SDLT transaction subject to the standard return filing and payment timing.
-The SDLT return must be filed and the tax paid within 14 days of the effective date under FA 2003 Schedule 10 paragraph 2 and section 76.
-The MDR claim sits in the return itself; the buyer ticks the relief box and the computation reflects the Schedule 6B mechanic as in force on 31 May 2024.
-Where the buyer's adviser is uncertain whether the transitional protection applies, the cautious filing approach is to file on the non-MDR basis with the higher SDLT charge, pay the higher amount, and then amend the return within the 12-month FA 2003 Schedule 10 paragraph 6 amendment window once the transitional analysis is settled.
-The amended return claims MDR and triggers a refund; this avoids interest exposure under FA 2009 section 101 if the protection ultimately fails.
-Buyers should keep the documentary timeline (contract execution date, evidence of any post-Budget activity, substantial-performance trigger date) accessible for at least four years from the filing date in case of HMRC enquiry under the careless-behaviour window.
+You must file the SDLT return and pay the tax within 14 days of the effective date under FA 2003 Schedule 10 paragraph 2 and section 76.
+The MDR claim sits in the return itself; you tick the relief box and the computation reflects the Schedule 6B mechanic as in force on 31 May 2024.
+If you are uncertain whether the transitional protection applies, the cautious approach is to file on the non-MDR basis at the higher SDLT charge, pay the higher amount, and then amend within the 12-month FA 2003 Schedule 10 paragraph 6 amendment window once the analysis is settled.
+The amended return claims MDR and triggers a refund, which avoids interest exposure under FA 2009 section 101 if the protection ultimately fails.
+Keep your documentary timeline (contract execution date, evidence of any post-Budget activity, substantial-performance trigger date) accessible for at least four years from the filing date in case HMRC opens an enquiry under the careless-behaviour window.

 Cross-border position: Welsh and Scottish MDR equivalents survive

 The abolition is SDLT-specific.
-The Welsh LTT MDR equivalent survives at LTTA 2017 Schedule 13; our Welsh LTT MDR survives page covers the mechanics.
+The Welsh LTT MDR equivalent survives at LTTA 2017 Schedule 13; for the mechanics, see our guide to how Welsh LTT multiple dwellings relief survives.
 The Scottish LBTT MDR survives at LBTT(S)A 2013 Schedule 5 and has not been the subject of any Scottish Parliament repeal at the time of writing.
-Buyers acquiring property in Wales or Scotland post-1-June-2024 should compute the bulk-acquisition relief under the relevant devolved framework rather than relying on this guide, which addresses the historical SDLT architecture only.
+If you are buying property in Wales or Scotland after 1 June 2024, compute the bulk-acquisition relief under the relevant devolved framework rather than the historical SDLT architecture set out here.